lastzero/tweethog/README.md

 * TweetHog is free, fast and doesn't require setting up a server
 * You stay in control of your data and don't need to give access to your Twitter account
-* You can improve your Go skills if you choose to improve and adapt it to your specific needs
+* You can improve your Go skills if you choose to adapt it to your specific needs

 ![TweetHog](logo.png)